 With a highly skilled workforce we also want to maximise the impact of our community programmes, so we’ve mapped our volunteering activities to PwC’s professional development framework.
 This helps staff to identify how volunteering can be part of their overall development, and to include it in the annual performance appraisal process.
 We also know that volunteering also helps our people feel more engaged, and builds their networks and their social awareness.

-Head of Community Affairs, PwC United Kingdom
+Head of Community Engagement, PwC United Kingdom

 Tel: +44 (0)7764 988515